neonbiohazard/Tools2/README.md

 match your environment.
 Models are loaded with CUDA acceleration (tested on a 3090) by default; change the `DEVICE` setting if you need CPU execution.

+If you see import errors mentioning `sklearn` or `scipy`, set the environment variable `DISABLE_TRANSFORMERS_CANDIDATE_GENERATOR=1` before running the agent to skip optional components that depend on those packages.

 Run the agent via ``localai.py``:

 ```bash